Emmotes/ic_spoilers/docs/strongheart.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Righteous Might** (Guess)
-> Whenever Strongheart lands a critical hit, for the next 20 seconds he increases the damage of $(upgrade_name id) by 400%, increases the healing amount of $(upgrade_name id___2) by 100%, and reduces the base attack speed cooldown of himself and Champions affected by Justice Needs Champions by 0.5 seconds.
+> Whenever Strongheart lands a critical hit, for the next 20 seconds he increases the damage of Justice Needs Champions by 400%, increases the healing amount of Courage to Stand by 100%, and reduces the base attack speed cooldown of himself and Champions affected by Justice Needs Champions by 0.5 seconds.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>